 This package adds a 1" taller, slightly stiffer set of springs to the vehicle along with inverted monotube shocks for better ride/handling on-road and off.
 While it is a nice upgrade to have, if you plan on lifting your WJ, it doesn't matter what you start with as all of the Upcountry suspension components are replaced when lifted.

 Adds 3 skid plates to the undercarriage of your WJ.
 Front, Transfer Case, and Fuel Tank.
-The front skid plate is up high behind the bumper and is not particularly useful.
-The transfer case and fuel tank skids are useful and protect two critical areas.
+The front skid plate is up high behind the bumper and is not particularly useful, offering limited protection to sway bar, steering box, and the accessory belts.
+It reduces wind noise significantly.
+The transfer case and fuel tank skids are useful and protect two critical, low-hanging areas.

 Often paired with Upcountry suspension and skid plates, the OEM tow hook package came in black or chrome finish and offer a convenient point to pull your Jeep if you get stuck.
 They are not suitable for on-road towing.

 This provided a recovery point on the rear of the WJ with a single tow hook mounted up behind the bumper on the left side.
 It could not be combined with a trailer hitch as it mounts in the same location.